 If you go: In addition to Venus flytraps, Carolina Beach State Park hosts several other fierce species of plants.
 Join a ranger-led Carnivorous Plant Hike, or stroll along the Flytrap Trail – located at the end of Nature Trail Lane – on your own.
 Stay on the trail to avoid damaging fragile wetlands and leave the flytraps be; poaching them is illegal.

 4 Tundra Swan Migration

 4 Tundra Swan MigrationRodantheSee on map

 Every fall, migratory birds flock to Pea Island National Wildlife Refuge, and no species is more spectacular than the tundra swans, which have been known to descend by the thousands.
 The swans – as loud as they are lovely – are usually first seen at the end of October, arriving from the far reaches of Canada.
 They accumulate on the NC coast like snow throughout the winter.
 At the height of migration, the state hosts an impressive 80% of the entire Eastern tundra swan population.
-Winter might traditionally be considered the Outer Banks’ offseason, but – for intrepid travelers who are willing to layer up – it offers a flurry of white-winged beauty.
+Winter might traditionally be considered the Outer Banks’ offseason, but it offers a flurry of white-winged beauty.